Benchmarking Augmentation Methods for Learning Robust Navigation Agents: the Winning Entry of the 2021 iGibson Challenge: RELATED WORK

 \subsection{Navigation in Dynamic Environments}

-Though a vast amount of work on autonomous robot navigation exists, a very small subset of this research has focused on navigation that requires the robot to interact directly with elements in the environment.
-And while much of this work has studied how robots can open doors using manipulators, the recent work by Xia et al. \cite{igibson} has introduced a new task in which the robot must instead interact with displaceable objects in order to reach the goal.
+Though there has been a large amount of work on autonomous robot navigation, a very small subset of this research has focused on navigation requiring the robot to interact directly with dynamic elements in the environment.
+The recent work by Xia et al. \cite{igibson} introduced a new task, InteractiveNav, in which the robot interacts with displaceable objects in order to reach the goal.
 This does not require the robot to use a manipulator; the robot can simply push past the objects using its base as it moves.
-The task that they introduce, InteractiveNav, evaluates how well the robot can balance taking the shortest path to the goal and how much it disrupts the obstacles present in the environment.
-The work in \cite{igibson} showed that an agent can successfully learn to complete the task with deep reinforcement learning.
-In this work, we seek to investigate how such performance can be further improved using data augmentation techniques.
+InteractiveNav evaluates how well the robot can balance taking the shortest path to the goal and how much it disrupts the obstacles present in the environment.
+Their work showed that it is possible to teach an agent to complete this task with deep reinforcement learning, though they supply the agent with the next ten waypoints to the goal position as observations at each step.
+In this work, we seek to investigate performance for this task using only egocentric vision and an egomotion sensor and how it can be improved using augmentation methods.

-Additionally, the task of SocialNav, or visual navigation in the presence of dynamic humans, has recently received attention by researchers leveraging deep reinforcement learning (DRL) methods.
-However, earlier works using DRL such as \cite{} focus on spacious environments and do not use egocentric visual sensors for handling local interactions with humans.
-The recent work by Arpino et al. \cite{socialnav2021} is the most similar to ours, as they also tackle the task of SocialNav within constrained indoor environments using deep reinforcement learning.
-However, we do not use lidar data or motion planners in our approach.